-- Sol.
+Sol.
 A rough sketch will help us in visualising the quadrilateral.
-We draw this first and mark the measurements. - Step 1 From the rough sketch, it is easy to see that \triangle PQR can be constructed using SSS construction condition.
-Draw \triangle PQR
+We draw this first and mark the measurements.

-Step 2 Now, we have to locate the fourth point S. This 'S' would be on the side opposite to is somewhere on this arc also!)
+Step 1 : From the rough sketch, it is easy to see that ΔPQR can be constructed using SSS construction condition.
+Draw ΔPQR

-Q with reference to PR.
+Step 2: Now, we have to locate the fourth point S. This 'S' would be on the side opposite to Q with reference to PR.
 For that, we have two measurements.